Katherine Keating

 Katherine "Kay" Keating (February 8, 1922 – June 6, 2009) was an American military servicewoman, pharmacist, female veterans activist and business owner.
 She served with the Women Accepted for Volunteer Emergency Service (WAVES) in World War II and subsequently with the Navy Medical Service Corps.
-She achieved several milestones during her military career, including being the first woman pharmacist in the US Navy, the first woman in the US Navy to advance in rank from seaman to captain, and the first woman pharmacist to attain the rank of captain.
+She achieved several milestones during her military career, including being the first female pharmacist in the US Navy, the first woman in the US Navy to advance in rank from seaman to captain, and the first female pharmacist to attain the rank of captain.
 After her retirement from active service, she operated a bed and breakfast and horse ranch in Beulah, Colorado.
 She was inducted into the Colorado Women's Hall of Fame in 2008.

 Early life and education

 Katherine Keating was born in Pueblo, Colorado, on February 8, 1922, to Lawrence and Cecil Keating.
 She had one brother and one sister.
 In 1940 she graduated from Central High School and in 1942, from Pueblo Junior College.
 She enrolled at the University of Colorado but interrupted her studies to enlist in the WAVES in 1942.
 After World War II ended, she returned to the university and earned a B.S. in pharmacy studies in 1948.